Scenario-based Risk Evaluation: Data analysis for scenario-based risk measures

 \subsection{The Basel stress-adjustment for Expected Shortfall}

-In this section, we calculate the stress-adjustment for Expected Shortfall in the Basel market risk evaluation as outlined in Section \ref{sec:12}.
+In this section, we calculate the stress-adjustment for Expected Shortfall in the Basel market risk evaluation as outlined in Section \ref{sec:11}.
 Suppose that there are $n$ securities in a portfolio, and let $P_t^i$, $i=1,\dots,n$, $t\in \N$ denote the time-$t$ price of security $i$.
 Let $X_t^i= -(P_t^i/P_{t-1}^i-1) $ be its daily negative return.
-Construct a portfolio with price process $V_t = \sum_{i=1}^n \alpha_i P_t^i $ where $\alpha_i$ is the unit of shares invested in security $i$, which we assume to be fixed throughout the investment period.
+Construct a portfolio with price process $V_t = \sum_{i=1}^n \alpha_i P_t^i $ where for $i=1,\dots,n$, $\alpha_i$ is the unit of shares invested in security $i$, which is assumed fixed throughout the investment period.
 At time $t-1$, we need to to calculate the empirical ES of the next day loss of this portfolio.
-Note that the daily loss is At time $t-1$, the numbers $\alpha_i$ and $P_{t-1}^i$ are known, and the random risk factors are $(X_t^1,\dots,X_t^n)$.
+Note that the daily loss is At time $t-1$, the values $\alpha_i$ and $P_{t-1}^i$ are known, and the random risk factors are $(X_t^1,\dots,X_t^n)$.
 To calculate the ES over the data of the past 12-month of data, we need to evaluate the quantity, given the number $\alpha_i P_{t-1}^i$,

-where $p=0.975$ as specified by \cite{BASEL16}.
+where $p=0.975$ as specified in \cite{BASEL16}.
 For this purpose, the scenario $P$ is modelled such that the distribution of $(X_t^1,\dots,X_t^{n})$ is according to its empirical version over the past 250 observations, i.e.~over the period $[t-250,t-1]$.

-ES should be calibrated to the most severe 12-month period of stress over a long observation horizon, which has to span back to 2007, specified by \cite{BASEL16}.
+ES should be calibrated to the most severe 12-month period of stress over a long observation horizon, which has to span back to 2007, as specified in \cite{BASEL16}.
 To mimic this adjustment for the period before the introduction of Basel III, it seems fair for everyday evaluation to look back 10 years, and find the maximum ES over a 12-month period.
-For this purpose, we evaluate, while treating $\alpha_i P_{t-1}^i$ as a constant,
+For this purpose, we evaluate, while treating $\alpha_i P_{t-1}^i$ as a constant, the Max-ES given by